Electricity prices in New South Wales depend on where you live, how much electricity your household uses, and the tariff type on your meter.

 - Daily Supply Charges:

 Every plan includes a fixed daily fee just to stay connected to the grid.
-Lower supply charges can significantly reduce your overall electricity bill, especially if you use less power. - Usage Rates (c/kWh):
+Lower daily supply charges can significantly reduce your overall electricity bill, especially if you use less power. - Usage Rates (c/kWh):

 Your usage rate is what you pay for each unit of electricity you consume.
 If you’re on a time-of-use tariff, check the peak, shoulder, and off-peak pricing carefully to match your energy habits. - Solar Feed-in Tariffs (FiTs):